Skip to main content

 When is spring turkey season?

-Spring turkey seasons typically run from March through May depending on the state.
-Alabama and Texas open earliest (mid-March).
+Spring turkey seasons run from March through May or early June depending on the state.
+Florida opens earliest (Mar 1), followed by Texas and Alabama (mid-March).
 Most southern states open in late March or early April.
-Northern states may not open until late April or May.
-Most states offer 2–6 weeks of spring hunting.
-Check your state's specific dates, as many states divide spring into multiple periods.
+Northern states like Maine, New York, and Vermont open in late April or May.
+The longest seasons run two full months (Kansas: Apr 1–May 31).
+Check your state's specific dates — many states divide spring into multiple hunt periods.

-There are four huntable wild turkey subspecies in the US: Eastern (most widespread, 38+ states), Rio Grande (TX, OK, KS, and Great Plains), Merriam's (western mountains — MT, SD, NE, WY, NM, CO), and Osceola (found only in central/south Florida).
-Pursuing the 'Grand Slam' — harvesting all four subspecies — is a cherished goal among dedicated turkey hunters.
+The four huntable wild turkey subspecies in the US are: Eastern (most widespread, found in 38+ states across the eastern two-thirds of the country), Rio Grande (TX, OK, KS, and Great Plains grasslands), Merriam's (western mountains — MT, SD, NE, WY, NM, CO), and Osceola (found only in central and south Florida).
+Pursuing the 'Grand Slam' — harvesting all four subspecies — is a bucket-list achievement among dedicated turkey hunters.

 Can I use a rifle for turkey hunting?